 It is now clear that absinthe is not for everyone.
-When people are asking what does absinthe alcohol taste like or what is absinthe flavoured with, the first question we ask people is, "How do you feel about black liquorice?"
+When people are asking what does absinthe alcohol taste like or what is absinthe flavored with, the first question we ask people is, "How do you feel about black liquorice?"
 If they respond, "It's disgusting and I don't want to have anything to do it with it," then we move on.
 Sometimes, we suggest that people drink absinthe in cocktails before trying it in the traditional French way.
 Just to test the flavor.

 For beginners, here is a delicious absinthe cocktail recipe:

 Another absinthe drink named after a Hemingway novel, Death in the Afternoon, may be familiar to you.
 This drink, named after one of the author's first novels, is just as tasty.

 The Sun Also Rises combines absinthe with two types of spirits and two types of citrus for a knockout flavor that would have had the literary great spinning in his grave.